WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **REMEMBER THAT YOU HAVE TO LIST AZs YOU WANT YOU INSTANCES TO BE DEPLOYED INTO!!**

 - there is a notion of **health check grace period**.
 This is the **time** it takes to **spin up new instance**.
 This time of course is dependant on **bootstrap script** and **how much application code is in the AMI**.

+* **individual instances can be protected from scale events**.
+This is useful when you have a master node that cannot be terminated.

 #### Security Groups